Preceptors make a difference in the lives of students who are

 Competencies and Work Reports

 Each supervised practice rotation includes a set of competencies, specific to that internship.
-Competency statements specify what every Dietetic Technician should be
+Competency statements specify what every Nutrition and Dietetics Technician should be

 able to do at the beginning of his or her practice career.
 The core